HomeSustainabilityGovernanceRisk Management and Compliance

 4. We quickly and appropriately deal with risks as they are identified.

-5. In collaboration with group companies we build a system for immediately detecting new risks arising from changes in our business environment and for quickly and appropriately dealing with risks at the group level.
+5. In collaboration with the Taiheiyo Cement Group companies we build a system for immediately detecting new risks arising from changes in our business environment and for quickly and appropriately dealing with risks at the group level.

 6. Through risk communication with stakeholders, we gain an understanding of the opinions of stakeholders necessary for risk management.